HERA-Team/simple-dashboard/README.md

 [a cronjob](https://github.com/HERA-Team/HERA_Commissioning/blob/master/scripts/qmaster/dashboard.sh)
 runs the scripts and uploads the outputs to the server.

-The [local](local/) subdirectory has scripts mean to be run on-site for diagnostic plots.
+The [local](local/) subdirectory has scripts meant to be run on-site for diagnostic plots.

 The “meat” of the server happens inside a Docker container, and it would be straightforward to have the server run additional Docker containers that